-- It is important to remove the loose ("dead") coat, to allow air to get to the skin, prevent dandruff, and prevent matting which is bad for the surrounding skin and uncomfortable for your cat.
-Some cats may need help with grooming for the reasons mentioned above. - You will be able to monitor the skin (for sores, redness, and signs of fleas), the ears (for redness or discharge), and keep the nails trimmed more closely.
-If you discover any problems, contact your veterinarian. - Aside from the health benefits for your pet, regular grooming can be one of the ways you bond with your cat
+- It is important to remove the loose ("dead") coat, to allow air to get to the skin, prevent dandruff, and prevent matting which is bad for the surrounding skin and uncomfortable for your dog. - Also, you will be able to monitor the skin more closely for sores and redness, and fleas.
+If you discover any problems, contact your veterinarian.